ericjsilva/ericsilva.org/content/about-me.md

 I live in [Birdsboro](https://en.wikipedia.org/wiki/Birdsboro,_Pennsylvania), a small town near Reading, PA with my two children, our dog, cat, guinea pigs, fish, and foster pets waiting to go to their furever home.
 I grew up in [Alamogordo, NM](https://www.alamogordo.com) before coming to the Philadelphia area in 1997.
 I enjoy living in the northeast, but I do miss the sunsets, mild winters, and the mountains of the southwest.

 When I am not in front of a computer screen, I enjoy the outdoors, sports, woodworking, electronics, photography, and all things space related.
-I also enjoy recreational math, crossword puzzles, beer, wine, and movies.
+I also enjoy recreational math, crossword puzzles, beer, wine, music and movies.

 I enjoy watching and playing all sports and support the [Green Bay Packers](https://www.packers.com), [Chelsea FC](https://www.chelseafc.com), [New York Rangers](https://www.nhl.com/rangers/), and [Philadelphia Phillies](https://www.mlb.com/phillies).

-*Last updated: March 9, 2022*
+*Last updated: December 15, 2022*